 - One of the last events we covered was St. Ignatius of Loyola founding the Jesuits.
 I mentioned all of the schools and institutions in the Chicago area named after him: St. Ignatius College Prep (my alma mater), Loyola University of Chicago (also my alma mater!), Loyola Academy, Loyola University Medical Center, etc. One of the girls asked, “what’s so special about him that all these places are named after him?”
 This gave me a chance to expound a little on the contributions of Ignatius and the Jesuits and I emphasized that the sacred space (reflective prayer) that we were about to experience was promoted by St. Ignatius!
 I think they liked that.

 - We had a good solid 10 minutes left for sacred space and the kids quieted down quickly as they spread throughout the room with the lights off and their little tea lights in hand.
 I mentioned once again the theme of darkness and how the light they were holding symbolized the light of Christ that overcomes the darkness.
-I played a recording of The Lord is My Light (Psalm 27) by David Haas and, in the silence that followed, invited them to silently talk to Jesus about any areas of darkness in their lives and to ask Jesus to be their Light.
+I played a recording of Psalm 27 and, in the silence that followed, invited them to silently talk to Jesus about any areas of darkness in their lives and to ask Jesus to be their Light.
 This took us right up to the end of class, ending on a very nice and prayerful note.